 *On this date in 1875, The Mississippi Plan went into effect.
 Their state government was trying to prevent Black political participation using this Strategy.

 The Plan was devised by the white-American Democratic Party to violently overthrow the Republican Party by organized violence to redeem the state of Mississippi.
 Democrats also adopted the Mississippi Plan in South Carolina and Louisiana.

 1875 under the Mississippi Plan of Southern Democrats, a political dual-pronged battle to reverse the otherwise dominant Republican trend was waged.
 The first step was to "persuade" the 10 to 15 percent of white voters still calling themselves Republicans to switch to the Democratic party.
 A combined fear of social, political, and economic ostracism convinced carpetbaggers to switch parties or flee the state.

-The second step of the Mississippi Plan was the intimidation of the Black populace who had recently been granted their voting rights.
-While economic coercion against Black sharecroppers was employed to some limited success, it was violence that played the largest part in intimidation.
+The second step of the Mississippi Plan was the intimidation of the Black populace, who had recently been granted voting rights.
+While economic coercion against Black sharecroppers was employed to some limited success, violence played the largest part in intimidation.
 Groups of Democrats called "rifle clubs" frequently provoked riots at Republican rallies, shooting down dozens of blacks in the ensuing conflict.

 Despite the Republican victory and the election of Blacks to many offices, including ten of thirty-six seats in the state legislature, the tragic precedent for the Mississippi Plan had already been set in the city of Vicksburg.
-There, the White Man's party sent armed patrols to prevent blacks from voting and defeated all-Republican city officials in August.
+The White Man's party sent armed patrols to prevent blacks from voting and defeated all-Republican city officials in August.
 Voter suppression by December, the emboldened party forced the Black sheriff to flee to the state capitol.
 Blacks who rallied to the city to aid the sheriff also had to flee against a superior force.
 Over the next few days, armed gangs may have murdered up to 300 Blacks in the city's vicinity.
 President Ulysses S. Grant sent a company of troops to the city in January to quell the violence and allow the sheriff's safe return.